bikefittr.com

 Athletes who practice flying mounts need their bike fit to support these techniques:

-2. Handlebar reach: Must allow control during the mounting motion
+2. Handlebar reach: Must allow control during the mounting motion.
+You need to steer confidently with your weight shifting.

 Optimizing Bike Fit for T2 and the Run